How To Ask For A Pay Raise In An Accountancy Firm And Actually Get One You Are Happy With

 It can be challenging to talk ourselves up and talk about our achievements but if you don’t no one else will.
 You know how hard you work and you know how much this company needs you and your performance, you just need to ensure everyone else knows too.

 There is no need to over exaggerate here or appear cocky, simply make points about your abilities and have evidence to back those points up.
-Rather than pointing out to your manager that you are hard working and moving on to your next selling point, you need to evidence that hard work.
-Refer to a time you have gone above and beyond or take physical evidence in if you have it of performance records or evidence of continued professional development.
+Rather than pointing out to your employer that you are hard working and moving on to your next selling point, you need to evidence that hard work.
+Refer to a time you have gone above and beyond.
+Present performance records or evidence of continued professional development.

 You don’t need to feel nervous about this.
 At the end of the day, you are working there because the company believe in you and it’s likely that they already recognise how great of an asset to the team you are.
 All you need to do is remind them of your abilities and let them know you feel you are at the point in your career where you are ready for a pay rise.